Project designation under the Building Canada Act

 Designation under the Act is one of the tools that may be recommended for projects that would benefit from regulatory streamlining.
 This could include projects that:

-• are early in the process, and could use the MPO’s guidance on regulatory permitting processes
+- are early in the process, and could use the Major Projects Office’s (MPO) guidance on regulatory permitting processes;

-• could benefit from simultaneous approvals to move ahead faster
+- could benefit from simultaneous approvals to move ahead in a more streamlined manner.

 To determine if a project will be designated, it is assessed against the factors outlined in the Building Canada Act, including the extent to which the project can:

-Should it be determined that a project may benefit from designation under the Building Canada Act, the government would begin a full assessment and consultations with provinces and territories as well as Indigenous Peoples whose rights and interests may be adversely affected.
+Should it be determined that a project may benefit from designation under the Building Canada Act, the Government of Canada would begin a full assessment and consultations with provinces and territories as well as Indigenous Peoples whose rights and interests may be adversely affected.

 How decisions are made

-When a project is being considered for designation under the Building Canada Act, we consult with provinces and territories, and Indigenous rights holders on whether a project may be in the national interest, including considerations of the factors outlined in the Act.
+When a project is being considered for designation under the Building Canada Act, the Government of Canada consults with provinces and territories, and Indigenous rights holders on whether a project may be in the national interest, including considerations of the factors outlined in the Act.

-Once listed as a project of national interest under the Building Canada Act, the project is automatically approved under all federal laws listed in Schedule 2, subject to conditions established by the Minister responsible for the Act (Minister of One Canadian Economy), through a single review process described below.
+Once listed as a project of national interest under the Building Canada Act, the project is automatically approved under all federal laws listed in Schedule 2, subject to conditions established by the Minister of One Canadian Economy (who is responsible for the Act), through a single review process described below.

 Learn more about Schedule 2 of the Building Canada Act.